Marjorie Lees: Research and career

 Lees started her independent academic career at the Geisel School of Medicine (then Dartmouth Medical College), where she continued to study lipid isolation and to develop quantitative extraction strategies.
 She eventually returned to Harvard Medical School, where she established a laboratory at the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
 She was made Director of the Department.

 Proteolipids, such as the Folch-Lees proteolipid identified by Lees, are critical constituents of cell membranes.
 They are generally involved with ion channel activity and cellular processes.
 Lees analyzed the conditions for the electrophoretic analysis of the Folch-Lees proteolipid and developed a strategy to isolate the Folch-Lees proteolipid.
 She used antibodies raised against Folch-Lees proteolipid to study the membrane topology of Folch-Lees proteolipids.

 Alongside her work on proteolipids, Lees studied myelin, the fatty substance that surrounds the axons of nerves.
 She argued that dynamic interactions within myelin were responsible for its function.
 She studied myelin proteins, and identified Na⁺/K⁺-ATPase as a myelin protein.

 Academic service

-At Harvard Medical School, Lees developed courses on the biochemistry and neurobiology of mental retardation.
+At Harvard Medical School, Lees developed courses on the biochemistry and neurobiology of intellectual disability.
 Alongside her scientific research, Lees was committed to improving the recognition and representation of women in neurochemistry.
 Lees was the first woman to be made president of the American Society for Neurochemistry, in 1983.
+In 1985 she became the first Harvard DMS (Division of Medical Sciences) Ph.D. woman made full professor at Harvard.

 Selected publications

 Personal life

 Lees had three children.
-She died in 2012 following a long illness.
+She died on January 18, 2012 following a long illness.